openedx/edx-documentation/en_us/shared/course_assets/pages.rst

 after your course starts.
 For example, your course includes the **Wiki** page when it starts.
 A learner adds a page to the course wiki, and adds a browser bookmark to that page.
-If you later hide the **Wiki** page, the learner's bookmark will continue to provide access to the entire course wiki.
+If you later hide the **Wiki** page, the learner's browser bookmark will continue to provide access to the entire course wiki.

 =======================================
 Hide or Show the Wiki or Progress Pages
 =======================================

+If you hide or show a page after the course start date, note that the visibility of the page in the LMS changes immediately.

 To hide or show the **Wiki** or **Progress** pages, follow these steps.